The Rules of Order of the City Council

 IX.
 Ordinances & Resolutions

 SECTION 3.
-Ordinances – Number of Readings.
+Ordinances: Number of Readings.
 Generally, each ordinance shall receive a minimum of two readings, conducted on separate dates.
 After introduction and referral, the ordinance is subject to perfection through the ordinary amendment process.
-Notwithstanding this general requirement for two separate readings, an ordinance may, by unanimous consent of all Council Members present, be introduced without previous notice and passed by a unanimous vote of the City Council at the same meeting or session.

-SECTION 6.
-Ordinances – Return to Author.
-Any proposed ordinance may, after it has been introduced and given its first reading, be by motion returned to its author.

 SECTION 7.
+Ordinances: Return to Author.
+After it has been introduced and given its first reading, any proposed ordinance may, by motion, be returned to its author.

+SECTION 8.
 Resolutions.
 When necessary, the City Council may exercise its powers through the adoption of resolutions where the same may not suitably be done through the enactment of an ordinance.
-Whenever required, by law or otherwise, the City Council shall act by resolution, which shall require a vote of a majority of all Members, taken by yeas and nays.
+Whenever required, by law or otherwise, the City Council shall act by resolution, which shall require a majority vote of the fixed membership, taken by yeas and nays.

 X. Journal & Records